Do you have an active toddler or a strong-willed pre-schooler? Are you wondering how to…

 As your child’s first teacher, you must observe your child with scientific eyes.

-Also, observe how the environment – your house and your attitude – interfere with his independence.
+Also, observe how the environment - your house and your attitude - interfere with his independence.
 Does he have an easy access to what he needs so he can be as independent as possible?
-Obviously, a baby will not have the same needs and possibilities than a 4 years old.

 What to expect when is an amazing early year resource for parents to understand the different stages of development.

-You can refer to what Maria Montessori called the Sensitive periods.
-Piaget refined those periods and named them “schemas”.
+You can refer to what Maria Montessori called the Sensitive periods .
+Piaget refined those periods and named them “schemas ”.

 Prepare a house that is safe and allows your child to explore his environment.